Player Configuration Guide

 },

-"scripts": ["https://solutions.brightcove.com/bcls/video-js/new-player/first-plugin.js"],
+"scripts": ["http://solutions.brightcove.com/bcls/video-js/new-player/first-plugin.js"],

-"stylesheets": ["https://solutions.brightcove.com/bcls/video-js/new-player/first-plugin.css"],
+"stylesheets": ["http://solutions.brightcove.com/bcls/video-js/new-player/first-plugin.css"],

 "plugins": [{